1. Start on the Bottom Rung

 4. Pop the Question

 Possibly the single most effective way to increase parent involvement is to ask people personally to help.
-Most people have a natural desire to be helpful, but for a variety of reasons find it difficult to take the first step.
+Most people have a natural desire to be helpful, but for a variety of reasons they find it difficult to take the first step.
 Personal contact, either a face-to-face chat or a telephone conversation, is hard to beat.
-It allows you immediately to counter any objections and address any concerns people express.
-It also sends the message that you, Mr. or Mrs. Parent, are so important to our school's success that I am calling you personally to encourage you to get involved.
+It allows you to immediately counter any objections and address any concerns people express.
+It also sends them the message, "You, Mr. or Mrs. Parent, are so important to our school's success that I am calling you personally to encourage you to get involved."
 People like to be noticed, and many reciprocate that attention by saying yes.

 5. Make the Call